Funky fossil footprints point to ancient crocodiles walking on two legs

-We're all pretty familiar with modern crocodiles and their low-to-the-ground, four-legged stance.
-A set of mysterious fossilized footprints discovered in South Korea may rewrite what we know about the locomotion of some ancient cretaceous crocodiles.
+We're all pretty familiar with modern crocodiles and their low, four-legged stance.
+A set of mysterious fossilized footprints discovered in South Korea may rewrite what we know about the locomotion of some ancient cretaceous crocs.

 An international team led by Kyung Soo Kim from Chinju National University of Education puzzled over the footprints, which appeared at first to be made by a pterosaur, a flying dinosaur that may have moved as a bipedal on land.